open-sdg/open-sdg/docs/indicator-configuration.md

 ### progress_calculation_options

 _Optional_: If the automated progress calculation is turned on (`auto_progress_calculation: true`).
 This controls the input parameters for the progress calculation.
-A progress status and score are determined for the indicator using a methodology based on compound annual growth rates (see [Statistics Canada's progress measurement methodology](https://sdggif-data-canada-oddcmi-donnee.github.io/methodology/) for details).
+A progress status and score are determined for the indicator using a methodology based on compound annual growth rates (see the [Progress Status page](https://open-sdg.readthedocs.io/en/latest/progress/) or [Statistics Canada's progress measurement methodology](https://sdggif-data-canada-oddcmi-donnee.github.io/methodology/) for more details).

 A progress score can only be determined for individual time series within the data.
 If the data has many possible time series (for example: multiple series, units, or disaggregations), the individual time series to use for the progress calculation must be specified in `progress_calculation_options` using the `series`, `unit`, and `disaggregation` parameters.
 It is also possible to specify multiple time series, which will calculate the progress scores for each of these time series individually and the overall progress status will correspond to the mean score of each of the specified time series.

 * `series`: The series name of the time series for the progress calculation.
+This only needs to be specified where there is more than one series.
+Take care to write the series the same way as is in your data.
 * `unit`: The unit name of the time series for the progress calculation.
+This only needs to be specified where there is more than one type of unit.
+Take care to spell the unit the same way as is in your data.
 * `disaggregation`: If the selected time series has no headline, a particular disaggregation may be selected with this setting.
 If `disaggregation` is not specified and a headline is present, the headline values will be selected for the progress calculation.
 * `direction`: "negative" or "positive".
 Default: "negative".
 The desired direction of progress for the time series which is always required for the progress calculation.
 So when there is a numerical target, a direction should also be specified (else the default “negative” is used).
 * `base_year`: Default: 2015.
 The base year for the progress calculation of the specified time series.
 Note that if you have data displaying before the base year it will not be included in the progress calculation.
 For consistency in reporting progress over the period of the SDGs (2015-2030), it is recommended to only change the base year where necessary e.g. if your data collection frequency for an indicator is not annual and the start of the collection period falls just before 2015, you might use 2014 instead.